Borrow books, movies, music, and more!

-Most library card registrations need to be renewed every 2 years.
+Most library cards do not need to be renewed.

-You can see your card expiration date in your online account settings.
+If you have one of these types of cards, you can see the renewal date in your online account settings.
 To renew your account registration, please contact the library in person, by phone, or online.

 If you lose your library card, please contact any SPPL location as soon as possible.
 Library staff can stop your card until it can be found or replaced.
 You are responsible for all materials checked out on your library card until its loss is reported.

 Using Your Card Online